CromwellCMS/Cromwell/website/docs/development/frontend-dependencies.md

 }
 ```

-Transformation happens when you run Cromwell CMS builder via `npx cromwell build`.
+Transformation happens when you run Cromwell CMS builder via `yarn cromwell build`.
 Builder will point imports to the global store (for all Plugins to reuse) and generates additional meta info files.
 When the CMS needs to display a Plugin, it reads its meta info file, loads and executes Frontend dependencies first, then executes code of the Plugin.

 :::note
 You don't have to include React because it is used by the CMS core, so it is a Default Frontend dependency.